CodeYourFuture/curriculum/content/js3/blocks/components/index.md

     1='Implement components for a user interface'
 +++

-To build user interfaces, we decompose the interface into smaller {{<tooltip title="components">}}A **component** is a reusable, self-contained piece of code.
+To build user interfaces, we decompose the interface into smaller {{<tooltip title="UI components">}}A **component** is a reusable, self-contained piece of the UI.
 Components are like lego blocks you can build websites with.
 Most websites are made by "composing" components in this way.{{</tooltip>}}.
-Just like components, functions too are reusable blocks of code.
-As functions allow us to reuse code again and again, we can write components in JavaScript using functions.
+JavaScript functions enable us to reuse code: therefore we can implement UI components using JavaScript functions.

 Let's consider our code thus far: